X16Community/x16-emulator/README.md

 Dealing with BASIC Programs
 ---------------------------

-BASIC programs are encoded in a tokenized form, they are not simply ASCII files.
-If you want to edit BASIC programs on the host's text editor, you need to convert it between tokenized BASIC form and ASCII.
+BASIC programs are encoded in a tokenized form when saved.
+They are not simply ASCII files.
+If you want to edit BASIC programs on the host's text editor, you need to convert it to tokenized BASIC encoding to ASCII encoding before calling `LOAD` in the emulator.

-* To convert ASCII to BASIC, reboot the machine and paste the ASCII text using `Ctrl + V` (Mac: `Cmd + V`).
-You can now run the program, or use the `SAVE` BASIC command to write the tokenized version to disk.
+* To convert the basic file from ASCII to tokenized BASIC encoding, reboot the machine and paste the ASCII text using `Ctrl + V` (Mac: `Cmd + V`) into the terminal.
+You can now run the program with `RUN`, or use the `SAVE` BASIC command to write the tokenized version to the host disk.
+Below is an example.
+  1. Copy ASCII text from host basic file "PRG.BAS"
+  2. Past into new terminal session
+  3. `SAVE"ENCODED.BAS`
+  4. Now you can restart the emulator and load the encoded basic file with `LOAD"ENCODED.BAS"`
+  5. Run with `RUN"ENCODED.BAS"`

 * To convert BASIC to ASCII, start x16emu with the `-echo` argument, `LOAD` the BASIC file, and type `LIST`.
 Now copy the ASCII version from the terminal.